 in overall OC-performance, contrary to claims, that it would, just to mention this too!

-I am no longer active at the OC Forum, to reach me, contact: firstname.lastname@example.org
+I'm rarely active at the OC Forum lately.
+To reach me, contact: email@example.com

 I have a number of Opencart extensions that rely on my Opencart verson.
 I suppose it will be a suck and see situation.
 The Hosting Domain are saying that fall back to earlier PHP will be phased out and are expecting everyone to move to 7.xx Might have to review them and move the site if issues develop.